 - If the minor is not a resident of Nevada, in the county where the claim was incurred.1

-To help you better understand how to compromise a minor’s claim in Nevada, our Las Vegas Nevada personal injury lawyers discuss, below:
+To help you better understand how to compromise a minor’s claim in Nevada, our Nevada personal injury lawyers will discuss:

 - 1. What is a Nevada compromise of a minor’s claim?